Example overview visualization of Dragon1 IT Architecture Principles.

 Then it is more and more common to select the principle(s) of IT services and make that part of your IT Architecture.

-The principle(s) of IT services contain chunks of tested and proven knowledge on how to best design and change your IT environment so you can provide it to the business in the form of high quality IT services.
+The principle(s) of IT services contain chunks of tested and proven knowledge on how to design best and change your IT environment so you can provide it to the business in the form of high-quality IT services.

 Diagram showing Architecture Principles in Context.